pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 ## Dicom to Nifti (.nii) Conversion

-Make a new directory in PipelineTraining for structural data processing by going back into **PipelineTraining** and entering `mkdir strct`.
+Make a new directory in PipelineTraining for structural data processing by going back into `PipelineTraining` and typing `mkdir strct`.

 Processing a structural image involves processing both T1 and T2 images, which are similar images of the brain, but with differing contrasts.